sevenpark/AvenueAnalytics/README.md

 <uses-permission android:name="android.permission.ACCESS_WIFI_STATE"/>
 ```

-7. ProGuard may remove some code during optimization which causes unpredictable issues.
+7. ProGuard may remove some portions of the SDK code during optimization which causes unpredictable issues in our data collection.
 To avoid that please add this line in the config file.
 ```
 -keep class com.youtility.datausage.** { *; }
 ```